MKRhere/r/README.md

 > Legend:

-> ❇️ Free as in beer.
+> ❇️ Free as in air.

 > ⚠️ Free, but not open source.